 It's important to remember that many sexual problems can be common in women of all ages, whether they have Parkinson's or not.
 So, it doesn't mean that any problems you have are necessarily a result of your condition.
 There may be other causes.
-We've listed some below.
+We've listed some on the next page.